MS Medical Nutrition

 Culminating Experience (3 credit hours)

-NTR 593: Topic: Medical Nutrition (3)
+NTR 593: Topic- Medical Nutrition (3)

-*Transfer eligibility is subject to student performance in bridge courses and Arizona State University transfer requirements.
+*Transfer eligibility is subject to student performance in courses at home institution and Arizona State University transfer requirements.

 A medical nutrition degree complements a variety of pursuits, so career opportunities for those who have completed this program are vast.